cuelang/cuelang.org/content/en/docs/usecases/generate.md

 [Data Definition](/docs/usecases/datadef) and
 [Go](/docs/integrations/go).

-In this section we emphesize the role of CUE in a code-generation pipeline, that is using CUE as an interlingua for the extraction from and the generation to multiple sources.
+In this section we emphasize the role of CUE in a code-generation pipeline, that is using CUE as an interlingua for the extraction from and the generation to multiple sources.